usnistgov/SpectrumBrowser/unit-tests/README.md

     sh start-db.sh

-Populate the DB with test data (I am using the LTE data as an example for test purposes) Define an environment variable TEST_DATA_LOCATION where you want to put the test data.
+Populate the DB with test data (I am using the LTE data as an example for test purposes) TEST_DATA_LOCATION is the directory where you have put the test data.

-    export TEST_DATA_LOCATION=/test/data/location
-    mkdir $TEST_DATA_LOCATION

-$TEST_DATA_LOCATION is where your test data will reside.
 Put the following files in $TEST_DATA_LOCATION:

      FS0714_173_7236.dat